SDGforskning/sdg-strings/SDG03_query_action_WoS.md

              ("health" OR "healthcare" OR "medical")
              NEAR/3 ("workforce" OR "professional$" OR "worker$" OR "personnel" OR "practitioner$" OR "human resources" OR "student$")
            )
-           OR "nurse$" OR "doctor$" OR "physicians" OR "surgeons" OR "midwives" OR "gynecologists" OR "Anesthetists" OR "Audiologists" OR "Dental Staff" OR "Dentists" OR "Doulas" OR "Emergency Medical Dispatcher$" OR "Health Educators" OR "Health Facility Administrators" OR "Infection Control Practitioners" OR "Medical Chaperones" OR "Medical Laboratory Personnel" OR "Nutritionists" OR "Occupational Therapists" OR "Optometrists" OR "Pharmacists" OR "Physical Therapists" OR "Allergists" OR "Anesthesiologists" OR "Cardiologists" OR "Dermatologists" OR "Endocrinologists" OR "Gastroenterologists" OR "General Practitioners" OR "Geriatricians" OR "Hospitalists" OR "Nephrologists" OR "Neurologists" OR "Oncologists" OR "Ophthalmologists" OR "Otolaryngologists" OR "Pathologists" OR "Pediatricians" OR "Physiatrists" OR "Pulmonologists" OR "Radiologists" OR "Rheumatologists" OR "Urologists"
+           OR "nurse$" OR "doctor$" OR "physician$"
+           OR "Anesthetist$" OR "Audiologist$" OR "Dental Staff" OR "Dentist$" OR "Doula$" OR "Emergency Medical Dispatcher$" OR "Health Educator$" OR "Health Facility Administrator$" OR "Infection Control Practitioner$" OR "Medical Chaperone$" OR "Medical Laboratory Personnel" OR "Nutritionist$" OR "Therapist$" OR "Optometrist$" OR "Pharmacist$" OR "Allergist$" OR "Anesthesiolog*" OR "Cardiolog*" OR "Dermatolog*" OR "Endocrinolog*" OR "Gastroenterolog*" OR "General Practic*" OR "Geriatrician$" OR "gynecologist$" OR "Hospitalist$" OR "Nephrolog*" OR "Neurolog*" OR "Oncolog*" OR "Ophthalmolog*" OR "Otolaryngolog*" OR "midwives" OR "Pathologist$" OR "Pediatric*" OR "Physiatrist$" OR "Pulmonolog*" OR "Radiolog*" OR "Rheumatolog*" OR "surgeon$" OR "Urologist$"
        )
   )
   AND